How to say I am busy in English

 Since most of us are usually busy every day, it is common practice to use expressions related to unavailability in our daily conversations.
-Knowing different ways of saying “I am busy” would be a sign of your competence in English conversations especially when you are talking with native speakers.
+Knowing different ways of how to say “I am busy” in English would be a sign of your competence in conversations especially when you are talking with native speakers.

 Previous Conversation Tip Lesson